youyanggu/covid19_projections/about.md

 Below, we show how our (C19Pro) August 4 projections for the US has changed over time, compared to IHME.
 We also show a comparison of the latest projections.

 Note that for the entire month of April, IHME projected between 60,000-73,000 deaths by August, all while deaths increased by an average of 2,000 per day.
+All of their August projections from April were surpassed by May 6.

-Furthermore, while we update our projections daily, IHME updates their projections once or twice a week.
+Also note that while we update our projections daily, IHME only updates their projections once or twice a week.

 {% include iframe_historical.html %}